gtvj/gtvj.github.io/plans-2020.md

 - run at least three times each week with the goal of exceeding my record of 503.9 miles in one year
 - am sensible and do all that I can to avoid injury (including always warming up and stretching)

 ### 🌍 Environment

 - live in a way that seeks to minimise my impact on the planet
-- follow a plant-based lifestyle and do not purchase any products derived from animals
+- follow an entirely plant-based lifestyle and do not buy any products derived from animals

 ### 🏝 Family holiday